dome9/cloud-bots/bots/Bots.md

 ## iam\_delete\_default\_policy\_version
 What it does: Delete the default policy version and set the latest instead.
 Usage: iam_delete_default_policy_version
-Limitations: Most be at least more than one version to the policy.
+Limitations: Must be at least more than one version to the policy.

+## iam\_delete\_login\_profile
+What it does: Delete an IAM user login profile (disable Console Login).
+Usage: iam_delete_login_profile
+Limitation: None
+Note: Logic only bot

 ## iam\_role\_attach\_policy